Tunis Tunis Governorate, Tunisia Travel Guide

 Well-managed giving avoids creating unintended negative outcomes.

-Research reputable organizations before contributing.
+Research reliable organizations before contributing.

-Direct giving to individuals on the street can sometimes perpetuate cycles of begging.
+Direct giving directly to individuals on the street can sometimes perpetuate cycles of begging.
 Support established channels for sustainable impact.

 Your choices as a traveler can considerably contribute to the well-being of local communities and the preservation of Tunisia's environment.